opensearch-project/documentation-website/_security-plugin/index.md

 ## Other features and functionality

-Security includes other features that make working in OpenSearch easier and more secure.
+Security includes other features that make working in OpenSearch easier.

 One such feature is OpenSearch Dashboards multi-tenancy.
-Tenants provide a way to safely share Dashboards user configurations with other Dashboards users, including visualizations, index patterns, and other Dashboards objects.
-You can also set up roles that control access to your tenants.
+Tenants are work spaces that include visualizations, index patterns, and other Dashboards objects, which can be shared with other Dashboards users.
+OpenSearch leverages roles to manage accesss to tenants and safely make them available to other Dashboards users.
 For more information on creating tenants, see [OpenSearch Dashboards multi-tenancy](https://opensearch.org/docs/latest/security-plugin/access-control/multi-tenancy/).

 Another notable feature of Security is cross-cluster search.
 This feature provides a user with the ability to perform searches from one node in a cluster across other clusters that have been set up to coordinate this type of search.
 As with other features, cross-cluster search is supported by the OpenSearch access control infrastructure, which defines the permissions users have for working with this feature.